DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out this article for further info.

-By integrating your Docebo learning platform with Google Drive, you can upload Google Docs, Spreadsheets, Slides, and Drawings as learning objects in your platform.
-This integration is available for Docebo Enterprise plan and Growth plan clients.
-Let’s take a look at how to set up and manage the integration.
+By integrating your Docebo learning platform with Google Drive, you can upload Google Docs, Spreadsheets, Slides, and Drawings as learning objects in your platform, making them available to learners both on the desktop and on the mobile version of the platform.

 Activating Google Drive in Docebo

 Login to your platform as the Superadmin, then access the Admin Menu from the gear icon in the top right corner of your platform.
-Then, press the Add New Apps button in the top of your Admin Menu.
+Press the Add New Apps button at the top of your Admin Menu.
 Once you’re in the Apps & Features section, select the Third Party Integrations tab from the tabs menu.
-Then, in the list of apps in this tab, find Google Drive, and press the Activate App button in the app’s row.
-Read the description in the pop up box, then press Install Now.
+Then, in the list of apps in this tab, find Google Drive, and press the Try It for Free button in the app’s row.

 Create a Google Project for your Docebo Integration

-To create a Google Project for your Docebo integration with Google Drive, log into your Google Account and access the Google Developer Console (https://console.developers.google.com/).
-In the action bar at the top of the page, press the Project item, then select New Project from the dropdown menu.
+The first step to configure the integration between Docebo and Google Drive is to create a Google Project with Google Drive.
+To do so, log into your Google Account and access the Google Developer Console (https://console.developers.google.com/).
+In the action bar at the top of the page, click on Select a Project, then click on New Project in the pop-up box.
+Define a name for your project, and set your organization, then press Create to confirm the creation of your project.

-Then, assign a name to your project, flag the mandatory objects according to your preferences, then press Create.
-Once you’ve created the project, you need to move to the Library tab on the left side of the page for this new project.
-Using the search bar in the library tab, find the Google Picker API.
-Once it appears in the list, select it, then press Enable next to the title.
-You need to repeat this process (searching, selecting, and enabling) for the GOOGLE DRIVE API as well.
+Move now to the Library tab on the left side of the page to access the GDrive API Library.
+Using the search bar in the library tab, find the Google Drive API.
+Once it appears in the list, select it, then press Enable in the dedicated page.
+If you are using Google Picker, repeat this process (searching, selecting, and enabling) for the Google Picker API.